Review · Updated May 23, 2026

 How accurate is Welling compared with manual tracking?

-In our 90-day protocol with weighed reference meals, Welling produced a ±1.9% mean error on calorie estimates — closer than careful manual logging, which typically drifts 5–8% over a week as users round portions.
+In our 120-day CCS protocol with weighed reference meals, Welling produced a ±0.9% mean error on calorie estimates, closer than careful manual logging, which typically drifts 5–8% over a week as users round portions.

 Do I have to log by photo?